-Stover Shop Greenhouses is a USDA GAP (Good Agriculture Practices) certified CEA (Controlled Environment Agriculture) farm.
+Stover Shop Greenhouses is a GAP (Good Agriculture Practices) Practicing CEA (Controlled Environment Agriculture) farm.

 CEA is a technology-based approach towards food production.
 The aim of CEA is to provide crop protection and maintain optimal growing conditions throughout the development of the crop.
 Production takes place in an enclosed growing structure, such as greenhouses, and plants are grown using hydroponic methods in order to supply the proper corrected amount of water and nutrients to the root zone.
 CEA optimizes the use of resources such as water, energy, space, capital and labor.

 - Nutrient pH (Acidity)

 Less water needed

 Less fertilizer used

 Less water and nutrients by using an Automated Fertigation Controls

 Less stress on plants by using computer controlled environmental curtains and evaporative cooling pads for optimal growing conditions

 Less labor by automating as much of the process as technology allows